 Interim Vehicle Checks are designed to ensure that licensed vehicles are suitably maintained throughout the lifetime of their licence.
-The number of Interim Vehicle Checks your vehicle will be subjected to are outlined in the table below.

-If your vehicle fails any of the tests you will need to follow the recommendations of the garage and then re-book your vehicle to be retested.
+The Interim Vehicle Check lasts about half an hour and includes the taxi test.
+The number of Interim Vehicle Checks your vehicle will be subjected to are outlined in the table over the page.
+If your vehicle fails any of the tests or you fail to attend for your appointment and/or have failed to give 24 hours notice of being unable to attend, a further test fee will be required.
 If the application is submitted after the expiry of the licence, the vehicle will be subject to a full test.

-Brand New Vehicle Vehicle under 5 years old Vehicle over 5 years old Application Licensing Officer check Full test Full Test 6 months Interim check Interim check Interim Check Renewal Full Test Full Test Full test
+Brand New Vehicle Vehicle under 5 years old Vehicle over 5 years old

+Application Licensing Officer check Full test Full Test

+4 months Interim check

+6 months Interim check Interim check

+8 months Interim check

+Renewal Full Test Full Test Full test